 For years, architects and city officials from Hungary pestered him to design a building in Budapest’s Castle Hill or his native Pécs.
 Breuer too was interested, he even offered to do it for free, but nothing came of it due to bureaucratic red tape and later his poor health (there exists no Breuer building in Hungary today).
 Suffering from a severe heart condition and debilitating insomnia, Breuer was increasingly home-bound in his final years.
 He and Connie sold the Connecticut house in 1975 and moved to New York City, into an apartment on the tenth floor of a high-rise building on the Upper East Side.
 There, Breuer spent quiet days watching TV, playing chess with friends, and designing wool and silk tapestries (Connie, a gifted jazz musician, liked to play the piano).

 His personal letters in old age are imbued with a nostalgia for Pécs.
 “If I can make it once more to Europe, I’d like to visit my home town,” wrote the ailing Breuer.
 “Sometimes a bright spot: Pécs wants to build a special Breuer Museum, but: a lot of buts,” he notes a year before his death to his old Bauhaus friend Herbert Bayer.
 But Pécs, today a lively city known for its thriving art scene and universities, keeps coming up short.
 The museum plan was nixed, as was a 2010 commission for a public art piece memorializing Breuer.
-For now, the only sign of the city’s famous offspring is a short “Breuer promenade” hidden away from the city center.
+For now, the only signs of the city’s famous offspring are a short “Breuer promenade” hidden away from the city center and the moniker of a doctoral program at the local university.
 Of course this is more a loss for Pécs than for Breuer’s legacy, which lives on in millions of homes around the world.